 Workshop/Conference Proposals

-The Institute also sponsors a call for workshops, conferences, and academic events focused on neuroscience.
-We offer funding to facilitate events promoted by graduate students, postdoctoral researchers, faculty, and staff scientists, to foster collaboration, knowledge exchange, and engagement of the broader neuroscience community.
+The Institute also sponsors workshops, conferences, and academic events focused on neuroscience.
+We offer funding to facilitate events organized by graduate students, postdoctoral researchers, faculty, and staff scientists, to foster collaboration, knowledge exchange, and engagement of the broader neuroscience community.
 Calls for applications are distributed once a year.

 WORKING GROUPS